vzcaffaro/programming-languages-2020/BNFC-installation.md

     sudo apt install haskell-platform
     sudo apt install haskell-stack

-You can try the executable from [BNFC homepage](http://bnfc.digitalgrammars.com/).
-If that doesnt work
+Once you have Linux running you can try the executable from [BNFC homepage](http://bnfc.digitalgrammars.com/).
+If that doesn't work make your own:

     git clone https://github.com/BNFC/bnfc
     cd bnfc
     make

 If you don't have `make` try `sudo apt install make`.

+You should now be able to [continue here](https://hackmd.io/@alexhkurz/HJVtVl068#Generating-a-Parser-from-a-Context-Free-Grammar).

 <!--
 ## Working with Docker